pureali/HandGestureRecognition/README.md

 Explainable-HandGestureRecognition with LIME using Keras in Python

 This project uses LIME to interpret a Hand Gesture Recognition Model.
-This project is motivated by the european conference on machine learning summer school (EPSS 19 Wurzburg, Germany 11th-16 Sep 19) and is part of the coursework by the University of Wurzburg, Germany.
+This project is part of the coursework by the University of Wurzburg, Germany and the EPSS19 Summer School.
 The project consists of two phases

 1. Training of the CNN based deep learning model and saving the model as h5 extension file.
 2. Using the LIME API to interpret the inference of the model for a set of images.